LeapBeyond/nifi-tutorials/introduction/README.md

 - Right click on the `GetFile` processor to configure it, and choose the _Properties_ tab.
 Set **Input Directory** to `/tmp`, set **File Filter** to `urls.txt`, and set **Polling Interval** to `2 sec`.
 Finally, also set **Recurse Subdirectories** to `false`.
 Finish by selecting _Apply_ to save the changes.
 This configures the processor to look every 2 seconds for a file `/tmp/urls.txt`, and if it exists to create a new FlowFile with the contents.
 This processor will also (try to) delete the file after it has read it, unless configured otherwise.

 - Drag a `SplitText` processor onto the canvas, and right click to configure it.
 On the _Properties_ tab set **Line Split Count** to 1 and select _Apply_ to save the changes.
-This processor will break the incoming FlowFile into multiple flow files with 1 text line in each.
+This processor will break the incoming FlowFile into multiple FlowFiles with 1 text line in each.

 - Drag from the `GetFile` to the `SplitText` to connect them.
 By default the name of the connection is `success`, which is the name of the output Relationship of the `GetFile` processor.
 This can be updated if desired, but mostly there's little benefit.

 - Drag an `ExtractText` processor onto the canvas, then right-click to configure its _Properties_.
 This time we won't update any of the existing attributes, but instead add a new attribute.
 On the upper right of the _Properties_ tab is a plus (+) button which adds a new property.
-Sect this and enter `document_url`.
+Select this and enter `document_url`.
 Press _Ok_ to accept that name, and then add `^.*$` as the value of the property.
 This processor is used to examine the contents of the incoming FlowFile, and then create new FlowFile attributes for any data that matches a particular regular expression.
 We have just defined a regular expression that matches the whole line of text, and said that this line of text will become a new attribute called `document_url`.
 More or less... in fact the attribute will be called `document_url.0`, `document_url.1`, `document_url.2` etc, for each piece of data that matched the regular expression.
 Since our regular expression matches a whole line, and the incoming FlowFile will contain a single line, we will wind up with just `document_url.0` set to one of the lines from the `/tmp/urls.txt` file.

 - Connect the `SplitText` processor to the `ExtractText` processor - this time a dialog will pop up asking which Relationship you want to make the connection for.
 The `SplitText` processor is an example of one which can send different information out of different connections.
 There are three: `failure`, `original` and `splits`.
 The `splits` connection will have the new FlowFiles created by splitting apart the incoming FlowFile, so choose that one and select _Add_ to save the change.